wp-plugins/child-theme-configurator/readme.txt

 * Import web fonts and use them in place of Theme fonts
 * Save hours of development time

+= Now it works with plugins! =

+We offer a premium extension to let you easily modify styles for any WordPress Plugin installed on your website.
+The Child Theme Configurator Plugin Extension scans your plugins and allows you to create custom stylesheets in your Child Theme.
+Learn more at http://www.lilaeamedia.com/plugins/child-theme-plugin-styles

 == Installation ==